imathis/design-enthusiast/README.markdown

 This website is can be built with the [Henrik's version of Jekyll](http://github.com/henrik/jekyll/tree/master) that adds support for HAML and SASS.

-This project requires [Compass](http://github.com/chriseppstein/compass) to generate its stylesheets.
-First make sure you have the latest
+This project requires the [Compass gem](http://github.com/chriseppstein/compass) to generate its stylesheets.
-Compass gem installed and in the root directory of the project run:

-<pre>compass --sass-dir=source/stylesheets --css-dir=output/stylesheets .</pre>

 To generate the website in the output directory, type: